eHealthAfrica/aether/CONTRIBUTING.md

 # Introduction

 ## You want to help out with Aether?
-Yay!
+Yay! :D

 First off, thank you for considering contributing to Aether.
 It's people like you that make Aether *the* platform for data-driven humanitarian projects.